-Attachment C. to this policy, The Conditions of Gift Letter Template is recommended for gifts from industry.
-It establishes mutual understanding, and should be signed by all parties to clarify obligations.
-It is recommended in the School of Medicine for all gifts greater than $20,000 and funded by a for profit entity.
+Attachment C. to this policy, The Conditions of Gift Letter Template is recommended for gifts from organizations.
+It establishes mutual understanding, and should be signed by the donor and Stanford’s VP of Development to clarify obligations.

 The template establishes mutual understanding that:

 - Intellectual property or data will be retained by Stanford